lupiter/lupiter.github.io/_posts/2017-02-09-state-of-the-art-ipad.md

 Free with ads

+Similar to Manga Studio in Windows tablet mode, but without the vector or 3D tools

 * Excellent range of templates, including manga
-* Similar to Manga Studio in Windows tablet mode, but without the vector or 3D tools
-* Complicated interface
 * Social integration
 * Stroke smoothing
 * Good digital and traditional emulation tools
 * Lots of tools for manga such as halftone and 8-bit layers

+* Complicated interface
 * Has ads on main screen

 ## [Paintstorm Studio (Lite)](https://appsto.re/au/Dxszbb.i)

-Free for Lite, AUD$20 for full
+Free for Lite, AUD$20 for full.
+Lite version only has JPEG export.

-* Desktop style UI including File, Edit menus etc.
-* Complicated interface
-* Floating pallets
+Feels like Painter

 * Good latency (without smoothing)
 * Stroke smoothing
 * Excellent traditional emulation tools

-* Feels like Painter
-* Lite version only has JPEG export
+* Desktop style UI including File, Edit menus etc.
+* Complicated interface
+* strange zooming floating pallets
 * No native file format
 * No gallery